purduelamm/mmrl_3dprinter_robotarm/README.md

 ### **1\.
 Environment Preparation**

-The system is designed to run on a Raspberry Pi or similar Linux-based edge device within the same local area network (LAN) as the printer.
+The system is designed to run on a Raspberry Pi within the same local area network (LAN) as the printer.

 Bash
 \# Clone the repository and navigate to the directory